LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 In single-sensor operation, this automatically jumps to *primary* sensor operation through the *got impulse within 1000ms* branch result.
 The synchronisation status can be queried via the user interface \ref{communication-interface} using the *opmode* \ref{Query_opmode_using_(+cli).png} command.
-An important aspect of the implementation here was that there is no numbering or sequence of the individual sensors.
+An important aspect of the implementation here is that there is no numbering or sequence of the individual sensors.

 This means that for the subsequent readout of the measurements, it is only important that they are taken at the same interval across all sensors.
 The sensor differentiation takes place later in the (+mrp) \ref{software-readout-framework}-library by using the sensor (+uuid).